Camp Life

 Visiting Day

-Visiting Day is Tuesday, July 16, only for the families of our Full Summer campers.
-Families are invited to spend part of the day with their camper(s) in Bridgton and part of the day at Kingswood.
+Visiting Day is Saturday, July 19, only for the families of our Full Summer campers.
+Families are invited to spend part of the day with their camper(s) in Bridgton and part of the day at camp.
 A Visiting Day schedule and details will be shared separately with our Full Summer families.
-For parents not able to be in-person, our staff will make sure your campers have a great day, and we’ll share instructions prior to camp to schedule a Virtual Visit instead.
+For parents not able to be in-person, you can authorize them to leave with a friend or our staff will make sure your campers have a great day, and we’ll share instructions prior to camp to schedule a Virtual Visit instead.

 Visitors